 Use Aurora HDR for free for 14 days.

 Even if your models are gorgeous, all photos need editing.
 What’s the best photo editing software?
 Software that allows you to see your full potential.
-If you want your photos to look beyond beautiful, Luminar is your friend.
-It has a lot of filters designed specifically for portrait photography and amazing Workspaces that make it quick and easy to edit your photos to perfection.
+If you want your photos to look beyond beautiful, Luminar Neo is your friend.
+It has a lot of tools designed specifically for portrait photography and amazing workspaces that make it quick and easy to edit your photos with new hand poses for pictures to perfection.

 If you’re a beginner and don’t have acсess to professional models, try practicing by taking portraits of your friends.
 They may be shy at first, but they’ll soon learn to loosen up and you can experiment and see which poses are flattering to which body types.
-Use these photos as a reference for your future projects.
+Use these photos as a reference for your future projects which will include portraits with hands.

 This is a great tip especially for children.
 Giving kids something they can play with will calm them down enough to take a few shots, but also it will make the photos look natural instead of forced.
-Adults can also benefit from this: try asking them to hold a cup of coffee, a glass of wine, or an umbrella.
+Adults can also benefit from hand-holding poses: try asking them to hold a cup of coffee, a glass of wine, or an umbrella.
 This will break the ice and add a touch of personality to the photograph, shedding some light on the the person’s hobbies and lifestyle.
+This is one of the best poses with hands.

-Having the hands in the pockets makes your model look casual and smart and is one of the most popular portrait poses.
-However, remember not to hide both the hands until the skin isn’t visible anymore: this makes your subject look bulky, as it adds some weight to the waist.
+Having hands in the pockets makes your model look casual and smart and is one of the most popular portraits poses.
+However, remember not to hide both hands until the skin isn’t visible anymore: this makes your subject look bulky, as it adds some weight to the waist.
 Hiding one whole hand while keeping the other fully visible is also not advisable, as it may give the effect that the first hand has disappeared.
+This is one of the best hand photography ideas.

 There’s no need to follow the same few hand poses for all your portraits.
-Experiment!
+Experiment with hand-out poses and more!
 Gesture poses are fun and creative.
-Maybe you can ask your model to pensively hold their chin, point at something beside the picture, and make an okay gesture.
+Maybe you can ask your model to pensively hold their chin, point at something besides the picture, and make an okay gesture.
 Even if these photos aren’t selected for print, this will create a fun atmosphere in the studio and make the model loosen up and have fun.

-If the model touches their own body, make sure that these touches are soft.
+If the model touches their own body, make sure that these touches are soft in hand photography.
 Pushing against the body creates unwanted tension in the photograph.
 Even if the pose is creative, like holding the hands in the hair or brushing a hand against an arm, whenever there’s gripping, the scene will immediately come across as rigid.

 Hand photography is an essential part of portraiture.
-If you have no idea how to edit your portraits, using Luminar’s handy (pun intended!)
+If you have no idea how to edit your portraits, use Luminar Neo’s handy (pun intended!)
 Portrait Workspace is the key.
-In this Workspace, you’ll find many filters and sliders designed especially to simplify your editing.
+In this Workspace, you’ll find many tools and sliders designed especially to simplify your editing.
 Some of these filters are introduced below.

 One of the best portrait photography tips is that by adjusting your colors even a little you can achieve great results.
 Saturation increases the intensity of colors in your image, while vibrance increases the muted colors without touching the already intense spots.
 Experiment with these sliders to see how your subject changes.